-The AD7356 has two successive approximation ADCs, each based around two capacitive DACs.
-Figure 14 and Figure 15 show simplified schematics of one of these ADCs in acquisition and conversion phase.
-The ADC comprises a control logic, a SAR, and two capacitive DACs.
-In Figure 14 (the acquisition phase), SW3 is closed, SW1 and SW2 are in Position A, the comparator is held in a balanced condition, and the sampling capacitor arrays acquire the differential signal on the input.
+The AD7357 has two successive approximation ADCs, each based around two capacitive DACs.
+Figure 14 and Figure 15 show simplified schematics of one of these ADCs in acquisition and conversion phase, respectively.
+The ADC is comprised of control logic, a SAR, and two capacitive DACs.
+In Figure 14 (the acquisition phase), SW3 is closed, SW1 and SW2 are in Position A, the comparator is held in a balanced condition, and the sampling capacitor arrays may acquire the differential signal on the input.